cyberboy007/mailboss-final/README.md

     - Mail Body
     - Schedule Selector
 - Scheduling Features-
+    - You can send mail on any date or time
-    - Recurring Schedule
+    - SOOO YOU CAN Send it on any Schedule
-    - Weekly Schedule
+    - Weekly
-    - Monthly Schedule
+    - Monthly
-    - Yearly Schedule
+    - Yearly
  - Text editing Features-
     - Making text Bold or Italic
     - Changing font-color